 #2: The ocean is the Earth's largest reservoir of water

 97% of all the water on Earth is found in the ocean.
 That means that only about three percent of all the water on our planet is freshwater.
 The rest is saltwater from the ocean.

 Learn more here.

 #3: The ocean contains more than half of all life on Earth

 The ocean is home to more than half of all life on this blue planet.
-That's right - more than half, somewhere between 50-80% of all the creatures on Earth, live in the ocean.
+That's right - more than half, somewhere between 50-80% of all the creatures on the Earth's surface, live in the ocean.

 The ocean is a huge storehouse of biodiversity.
 In fact, it is estimated that there are more than one million different species of animals and plants living in the world's oceans.
 It is thought that there are still many undiscovered species living in the depths of the sea.